jhudsl/tidyversecourse/manuscript/prediction.md

 Accuracy is a helpful way to assess error in categorical variables, but it can be used for numeric values too.
 However, it will only account a prediction "correct" if it matches exactly.
 In the case of age, if a sample's age is 10 and the model predicts it to be 10, the model will say it's been predicted correctly.
 However, if a sample's age is 10 and it is predicted to be 9, it will be counted as incorrect, even though it was close.
 A prediction off by a year will be marked just as incorrect as a sample predicted off by 50 years.
 Due to this, RMSE is often opted for instead of accuracy for continuous variables.

+It is also important to realize that having low RMSE or high accuracy with your training does not necessarily indicate that your model is generalizable.
+It indicates that your model works well with your training data.
+However if your model fits your training data too well it may not be very good at predicting with new data.
+This is why we have a subset of the original data to use to test our model.

 ## The `tidymodels` Ecosystem

-There are *incredibly* helpful packages available in R thanks to the work of [Max Kuhn](https://twitter.com/topepos?lang=en).
+There are *incredibly* helpful packages available in R thanks to the work of [Max Kuhn](https://twitter.com/topepos?lang=en) at RStudio.
 As mentioned above, there are hundreds of different machine learning algorithms.
-Max's R packages have compiled all of them into a single framework, allowing you to use *many* different machine learning models easily.
+Max's R packages have put many of them into a single framework, allowing you to use *many* different machine learning models easily.
 Additionally, he has written a very [helpful book](http://appliedpredictivemodeling.com/) about predictive modeling.
 There are also many [helpful links](https://topepo.github.io/) about each of the packages.
 Max previously developed the `caret` package (short for Classification And Regression Training) which has been widely used.
 [Here](https://konradsemsch.netlify.com/2019/08/caret-vs-tidymodels-comparing-the-old-and-new/) you can see some of the discussion about the difference between `caret` and `tidymodels`.

 In this [rstudio community thread](https://community.rstudio.com/t/caret-to-tidymodels/) you can see that Max stated that "The `tidyverse` is more about modular packages that are designed to play well with one another.
 The main issue with caret is that, being all in one package, it is very difficult to extend it into areas that people are interested in...The bottom line is that the tidymodels set should do what caret does and more."
 We will describe some of the advantages of the `tidymodels` packages.